 The use cases of iCEDQ is present in non-production and production environment.
-Organizations can use this for automating data warehouse testing, data migration testing, database testing, application integration testing or to purely monitor production data for issues.
+Organizations can use this for automating Data Warehouse Testing, Data Migration Testing, Database Testing, Application Integration Testing or to purely Monitor Production Data for issues.
 All of these different use cases require various types of features and functionalities.

 Types of Rules

-Users can create four different types of rules in iCEDQ to automate the testing of your Data-Centric projects.
+Users can create different types of rules in iCEDQ to automate the testing of your Data-Centric projects.
 These four rules are known as Checksum, Recon, Validation, and Script.
 Each rule is used to perform a different type of test.

 - Identify rows missing either from source and/ or target (diff)